 The in-depth information and views accumulated in this way will be the basis for the investment team’s value creation plan for the company and for the team’s efforts to help, through active dialogue, the company outperform its peers.

-We want to do our part to ensure that the anchor ownership or headquarters of large companies stay in Finland, unless reasonable grounds.
+We want to do our part to ensure that the anchor ownership or headquarters of nationally important companies stay in Finland, unless reasonable grounds.